-One in Africa, four in Asia, five in the US - prepare for your journey among the world’s airports with the largest area.
+In the list below you will see the largest airports in the world.
+One in Africa, one in Europe, three in Asia, five in the U.S.A. - prepare for your journey among the world’s airports with the largest area.

 #1 King Fahd International Airport (DMM)